Skip to content

 component.addEventListener('document-reader', listener);

-Now that you have the encrypted results, you can prepare the request to perform the reprocessing on the Regula Web Service side.
+After you receive the encrypted results, prepare the reprocessing request to Regula Web Service (click image to enlarge).

-The request body should include at least the scenario and other settings depending on your needs:
+The request body should include at least the processing scenario and other settings depending on your needs:

 {